Social Prescribing

 Who are the ARMHS team?

 The Accessing Rapid Mental Health Services team work for our practice network.
 The team are Mental Health Link Workers who offer brief mental health interventions.
+They can help patients with low level mental health issues such as:

 • Depression/low mood